KoderLabs/Node-CLI/README.md

 ```
 >Where you want to store user model : (default postgres)  : mysql,postgres
 ```
-After completing all the steps a folder with given project name will be created and you can run the project by ``` npm run start ```.
+After completing all the steps a folder with the given project name will be created and you can run the project by ``` npm run start ```.